zhangxuelincode/demoTERMGL/README.md

 We randomly add four types of noises (Gaussian & Student & Exponential & Chi-square noises) and five levels of percentages of outliers (0% & 10% & 20% & 30% & 40% outliers) to compare and highlight the robustness of our proposal.

-TERMGL has better performamce on prediction (see tables 2-6 in the paper) and variable recovery (see figures 1-5 in the paper).
+TERMGL has better performance on prediction (see tables 2-6 in the paper) and variable recovery (see figures 1-5 in the paper).

 For more details, please refer to the paper (submitting).